nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

     Keep in mind that some games that support DS4 controllers use the `Touch Pad` for options/to open the map/etc. In this case, you'll need to [remap a button as the `Touch Pad` button](#select-button-is-not-recognized-in-some-games-when-emulating-a-ds4-how-do-i-use-the-touch-pad-button) on a new profile to use it.

+??? question "_Do I need to use HidHide or the "hide ds4 controllers" option to hide my DS3 controller in order to prevent the "double controller" issue?_"

+    No need to.
+The "real" part of the DS3 controller in DsHidMini's DS4Windows Mode can only be recognized by DS4Windows and is therefore already imune to the "double controller" or "double input" issue.
+Games will only be able to detect the DS3's emulated/virtual Xbox 360/DS4 counterpart.

 ??? question "_Select button is not recognized in some games when emulating a DS4 / How do I use the Touch Pad button?_"

     A DS3 controller has 13 buttons while a real DS4 controller has 14, this extra button being the `Touch Pad` button which can't be mapped directly to the DS3 by DsHidMini.